NishanDkarki/MastersProject/README.md

 4. Run the notebook to display output.

 # Libraries required
-!pip install pandas numpy seaborn matplotlib mlxtend from sklearn.preprocessing import Normalizer from sklearn.cluster import KMeans from sklearn.metrics import accuracy_score, confusion_matrix from sklearn.decomposition import PCA import pandas as pd import numpy as np import seaborn as sns import matplotlib.pyplot as plt from adjustText import adjust_text from collections import Counter
+!pip install pandas numpy seaborn matplotlib mlxtend<br>
+from sklearn.preprocessing import Normalizer<br>
+from sklearn.cluster import KMeans<br>
+from sklearn.metrics import accuracy_score, confusion_matrix<br>
+from sklearn.decomposition import PCA<br>
+import pandas as pd<br>
+import numpy as np<br>
+import seaborn as sns<br>
+import matplotlib.pyplot as plt<br>
+from adjustText import adjust_text<br>
+from collections import Counter<br>

 # Masters Project Overview
 This project is a part of the Masters Project for Baylor University.
 This project analyzes hormone and immune biomarkers to predict future drinking patterns for Non Human Primates (NHPs)